 3. Purge Seasonally

 Finally, remember to purge your closets seasonally.
-Before the new season, go through and get rid of anything that you didn’t use (that you thought you would).
+Before the new season, get rid of anything you didn’t use (that you thought you would).
 This will give you so much more room than you ever thought.

 Hanging Closet Organizer Ideas